 Posted on August 24, 2021 in Buses

-The Best Games to Play on a Charter Bus
+6 of The Best Games to Play On a Charter Bus

 Luckily, whether you need to kill some time on a long-distance road trip or squeeze in some team-building activities while stuck in traffic, Shofur is here to help.
 We put together some of our favorite games to play on a charter bus, a minibus, or any other transportation service you can rent for your next group trip.
 And the best part?
 Most of these only require pens, paper, and your imagination—perfect for easy-to-set-up team-building and fun while on the road.